Duncan James: 2006–2010: Future Past, stage and television

 James returned to the music scene in May 2006 with his solo single "Sooner or Later", releasing the video in early May and planning to release the single commercially on 5 June 2006.
 The video reached No. 2 on The Box and No. 5 on The Hits.
 However, the single was no commercial success and entered the British charts at No. 35, before slipping down to No. 72 in its second week.
 "Can't Stop a River" was James's next single.
 Released on 21 August 2006, the track only reached No. 59 in the UK and No. 97 in Ireland.
 In continental Europe, where "Can't Stop a River" was released a day earlier than in the UK, it similarly proved unpopular, dropping out of the singles charts in many countries such as France, Turkey, Germany, and Belgium.
 James' album also fell short, selling less than 1,000 copies in the UK in its first week (and failing to reach the Top 50).
 The album sold a total of 412,350 copies around the world.

-Although his debut album Future Past did not do as well as hoped (except in Italy, where it reached No. 2 on the chart and was certified platinum for shipments of 80,000 copies), on 2 February 2007, music channel B4 premièred the video for "Amazed", his new single which was scheduled to be released 12 March 2007.
+Although his debut album Future Past did not do as well as hoped (except in Italy, where it reached No. 2 on the chart and was certified platinum for shipments of 80,000 copies), on 2 February 2007, music channel B4 premièred the video for "Amazed", his new single which was scheduled to be released on 12 March 2007.
 However, there was once again a lack of interest.
 The release was cancelled and James was dropped from his recording contract.
 He has since announced he has quit his solo career.
 In 2007 he appeared in the West End production of Chicago.
 He completed ten more weeks in Chicago from 10 December 2007 until 9 February 2008.
 He appeared in an episode of The Bill entitled "The Morning After", which aired on 1 January 2009.
 It was confirmed in February 2009 that James had been selected to replace Denise Van Outen as presenter of Grease: The School Musical, the sequel to Hairspray: The School Musical.
 Filming commenced in early 2009.